jenchick/Austin_Pandemic_Crime/README.md

 ### Questions to Explore
 We want to answer the following questions:
-- Did all categories of crime increase during the pandemic year?
+- Did all categories of crime rise, fall, or stay the same during the pandemic year?
-- Did crime return to baseline after the pandemic year closed?
+- If a category of crime was affected during the pandemic, did it crime return to baseline after the pandemic year closed?
 - Did zip codes in Austin with the highest number(s) of positive covid results see a resulting increase or decrease in the crime rate for that zip code?

 ## Process
-### Data Collection
+### Data Collection & Preparation
 The original data file for the Austin crime data can be found on Kaggle at this link: https://www.kaggle.com/datasets/sdallman/austin-crime-report-200372021